Monday, September 12th, 2011...12:00 am

 If you secretly wish you lived among the organic grapevines in Northern California (ahem), however, when you go to wine country, you seek out the best-treated vineyards in the area to drink the best-tasting wine from the most naturally grown grapes.

-I got to live the natural Northern California life with the teacher man a bit at Benziger Family Winery in Glen Ellen, California, over the weekend.
-We learned more about Biodynamic winemaking (and wine drinking) amongst a family of New Yorkers-turned-Northern Californians.
+I got to live the natural Northern California life a bit at Benziger Family Winery in Glen Ellen, California, over the weekend.
+I learned more about Biodynamic winemaking (and wine drinking) amongst a family of New Yorkers-turned-Northern Californians.
 It was an incredible experience.
-We stayed at the Benziger guest house, which is adjacent to Jack London State Park, and took in breathtaking views of the Sonoma Valley.
+I stayed at the Benziger guest house, which is adjacent to Jack London State Park, and took in breathtaking views of the Sonoma Valley.

 Sorry I couldn’t take you with me.